What is a Prospect: definition, ways to find and convert prospects

 Start by asking simple questions (edit them to fit your niche):

 - What is the size of their business?

-- Who are the customers who have stayed with you the longest and what do they have in common?
+- Who are the customers who have stayed with you the longest, and what do they have in common?

 Building a relationship

-From prospect to customer: what’s next
+From prospects to customers: what’s next

 You created your prospect profile, did your research, put yourself out there, crafted a business relationship, sold the idea of your product, and sold your product.
 You have a customer!
 Pat yourself on the back because that’s a lot of work.

 But you’re not done yet.
 To keep that customer, continue to follow-up.
 Your goal is not just to turn 1 prospect into 1 sale.
 So while you search for more prospects, make sure to work on minimizing your churn rate, as 80% of your company’s future revenue will come from just 20% of your existing customers.